Last Updated on September 19, 2022

-It’s time to answer the age-old question: Which is more ecofriendly – a real tree or a fake tree?
+It’s time to answer the age-old question: Which makes a better eco friendly Christmas tree?
+Real trees or fake trees?

-As Christmas fast approaches, I’ll bet you’ve probably mulled this over a few times.
+As Christmas fast approaches, I’ll bet you’ve probably mulled over how to find the best environmentally friendly Christmas tree few times.

 Thankfully, I’m here to help provide an answer!
 Let’s break it down together by comparing them.